 “You are still against it,” he softly asked but only silence answered him.

-After Ida had calmed down she realized that her brother needed her for the ritual, so she had sent her brother back to barracks while she got water from the nearby well.
-Now she put the bucket full of water beside him and knelt in front of him.
+After Ida had calmed down she realized that her brother needed her for the ritual, so she had sent her brother back to the barracks while she got water from the nearby well.
+Now she put the bucket full of water between his feet and knelt in front of him.
 Her eyes still refused to met her brother’s, but she used an old rag to wash his undressed upper body.
 She paid no heed to Ketill’s shiver and slowly cleaned his chest before she turned her attention to his arms.

 Ketill realized that she only wanted to vent her anger, so he kept silent.
 He closed his eyes and quietly endured as his treatment became rougher and rougher.
 Finally Ida was pleased and left just to return with a big wooden bowl.
 She placed that bowl in front of him, sat on his lap and took his hand into her own.